 LC oscillator with crystal circuit

-Moreover, crystal-controlled oscillators produce less noise than the traditional LC tank-based oscillator circuits, making them reliable in output signals.
+Moreover, crystal-controlled oscillators produce less noise than traditional LC tank-based oscillator circuits, making them reliable in output signals.

-Note; The two crystal oscillator circuits above use a minimum of an inductor and two capacitors.
+Note: The two crystal oscillator circuits above use a minimum of an inductor and two capacitors.
 The crystal is an element of the feedback circuit.

 - C2 and C1 comprise junction capacitance and residual transistor.
 Besides, C2 is analogous to a parallel network of a capacitor and an inductor.